November 4, 2021

 It is the mission of Tungasuvvingat Inuit (TI) to provide Inuit-specific programs that contribute to the health and wellbeing of Inuit, and to encourage and support similar programs for Inuit across the country.
 With over 30 years of highly successful experience in crafting the design, development, and delivery of a wide range of effective, client-centered services, TI continues to deliver quality programs and services that directly benefit our growing urban Inuit population.

-TI is searching for a skilled and experienced candidate to be a part of the dedicated CFI team that works to ensure culturally relevant, safe, and equitable access to services.
+TI is searching for a skilled and experienced candidate to be a part of the dedicated Cultural Programs team that works to ensure culturally relevant, safe, and equitable access to services.
+Reporting to the Cultural Programs Supervisor, the Cultural Coordinator will organize, facilitate, and deliver cultural programming to engage the Inuit community in Ottawa and will also coordinate the delivery of various cultural programming and workshops.

 Key responsibilities of the position include:

-Coordinating and facilitating all CFI Inuit cultural activities, workshops, and services
+• Coordination and facilitation of Inuit cultural activities, workshops, and services;

-Coordinating and delivering various skills development workshops and activities
+• Coordination and delivery of various skills development workshops and activities;

-Capturing program participant data and reporting on programs and services delivered
+• Capture program participant data and report on programs and services delivered as directed by various contribution agreements;

-Excellent interpersonal and communication skills, presentation and facilitation skills, information and records management skills and organizational skills are necessary.
+Excellent interpersonal and communication skills, presentation and facilitation skills, computer literacy skills, leadership and management skills, and organizational skills are necessary.

-The ability to develop, coordinate and deliver cultural programming, plan, use computers for word processing, publication, data collection, e-mail, and internet, maintain confidentiality and work occasional evenings and weekends are all requirements of the position.
+The ability to develop, coordinate and deliver cultural programming, ability to plan, organize and deliver workshops, presentations, and community feasts, work effectively in stressful situations and under tight deadlines and workoccasional evenings and weekends are all requirements of the position.

-Post-secondary education in Child Welfare, Social Services, Community Support, Education, or a related field is required; must have three years’ experience providing related coordination services, preferably to the Inuit community.
+or a related field is preferred.
+Three years’ experience providing related coordination services is required, preferably to the Inuit community.
 Experience should include group facilitation, coordinating events and volunteers and collecting and reporting programming data.
-Fluency in English is required and the ability to communicate in Inuktitut is preferred.
+Fluency in English and Inuktitut is required.

 A combination of related education and experience may be accepted.